 Here we go… absorb this like a sponge.
-If you are not somewhat familiar with Fibonacci, this could quite honestly change the way you look at charts forever.
+If you are not familiar with Fibonacci retracements, this could quite honestly change the way you look at charts forever.

-There are numerous Fibonacci tools available to traders.
-I’ve experimented with arcs, fans, spirals and several others.
+There are numerous tools to plot Fibonacci retracements available to traders.
+I’ve experimented with arcs, fans, spirals, and several others.
 My personal opinion is that one is all you need.
 I consider it a big part of my strategy when trading.
-This breakdown is to show you the best and most accurate of all “Fib” tools.
+This breakdown shows you the best and most accurate of all “Fib” tools.

 The Mathematics and Genius

 First and foremost…I greatly encourage you not to skip over the history of Fibonacci and the Golden Ratio.
-I think both the story and the genius behind the tool makes me that much more confident using it when I trade.
-Without going too deep into the math and history, I feel it necessary to at least highlight a few points.
-These points will also help you to understand other aspects of Fibonacci beyond retracements.
+I think both the story and the genius behind the tool makes me that much more confident using it.
+Without going too deep into math and history, I feel it necessary to highlight a few points.
+These points will also help you understand other aspects of Fibonacci beyond retracements.
 Understand how the tool is effective before you use it.

-In 1509, Luca Pacioli wrote a book that referred to the number as the “Divine Proportion,” which was illustrated by Leonardo da Vinci.
+In 1509, Luca Pacioli wrote a book referring to the number as the “Divine Proportion,” which was illustrated by Leonardo da Vinci.
 Leonardo later called this sectio aurea or the “Golden Section.”

 Fibonacci tools use this special ratio that occurs within nature to forecast support and resistance levels.
-Might sound crazy, but I can attest from my own experience that it works… and works well.
+It might sound crazy, but I can attest from my own experience that it works… and works well.

 Alright… here we go.
 Applying the magic algorithm to trading stocks.
-By far, the most widely used Fibonacci tool is the Fibonacci Retracement.
+By far, the most widely used Fibonacci tool is the Fibonacci Retracements.
 A retracement is simply a pullback or leg down.
-When price moves significantly, the beginning and the end of that move can be identified as the low and high, the tip of the lowest and highest candle wicks.
-Using the Fibonacci tool, you can measure the distance of that move and the tool will automatically place Fibonacci retracement levels on the chart.
-Lets go over one.
+When price moves significantly, you can identify the beginning and the end of that move as the low and high, the tip of the lowest and highest candle wicks.
+Using the Fibonacci retracements tool, you can measure the distance of that move, and the tool will automatically place Fibonacci retracements levels on the chart.
+Let’s go over one.
 We’ll use PACB on the 15 min as our example.

 To use the tool accurately, start the first point of the tool at the beginning (lowest point) of a leg up/spike/push.
 The final point (or click of the mouse) should be at the highest point of the move (if your charting software requires a third click, click back at the low again).
-Chances are that if the fibs are off, it isn’t because they are wrong, its likely because you didn’t measure accurately.
+The chances are that if the fibs are off, it isn’t because they are wrong; it’s likely because you didn’t measure accurately.

 Same chart, but measuring the next leg up:

-If finding the highs and lows is difficult for you, draw trend lines from low to high, and measure those moves.
-There are also many times I will manually type in the coordinates just to ensure that I have the true low and high of the move.
+If finding the highs and lows is difficult for you, draw trend lines and measure those moves.
+You may also want to manually type in the coordinates to ensure true highs and lows.

-Keep in mind, in this case you are measuring the move up, after a top is put in.
+Keep in mind, in this case, you measure the move up after a top is put in.
 It’s a great tool at predicting a bounce.
 It can also be extremely useful when covering your short or entering a long trade.

-You can go back over most any chart that you have recently traded and add fib lines to major moves.
+You can go back over almost any chart you have recently traded and add fib lines to major moves.
 You will likely see what you could have done differently had you utilized this tool.
 Here are three different examples on one daily chart for SPY:

-Notice on the chart below that after the top was put in on SPY, the price fell to the .382 retracement level to first find support, with the price bouncing back to the .236 which is now a broken support (turned resistance).
-The price then bounces off this resistance and turns downward, breaking support and continuing the fall to find a base at the .50 retracement level.
+Notice on the chart below that after the top was put in on SPY, and the price fell to the .382 retracement level to first find support.
+Price bounces back to the .236, which has now turned into resistance.
+The price then bounces off this resistance and turns downward.
+This breaks support and continues the fall to find a base at the .50 retracement level.

 Above, I’ve highlighted the significant drops at the support break levels.
-These drops indicate heavy selling, most likely a result of longs selling, stops triggering, short entries, put options, or a number of other factors.
-Either way, it is evidence that these Fibonacci levels are respected throughout the market.
+So these drops indicate heavy selling, most likely a result of longs selling, stops triggering, short entries, put options, or several other factors.
+Either way, it is evident that the market respects these Fibonacci retracements.

 This is where things really get interesting.
-Using the Fibonacci retracement tool effectively can signal the best entries, and warn you of imminent pullbacks.
+Using Fibonacci retracements effectively can signal the best entries and warn you of imminent pullbacks.
 Again, the following is valid for all timeframes:

-If a safer trade is what you prefer, wait until the touch of the .618 and a break of the .5 resistance to the upside for a long entry signal.
+If a safer trade is what you prefer, wait until the touch of the .618 and a break back above the .5 resistance for a long entry signal.
 Set stop just below that level.

 For a safer play, close your long position at the first sign of a pullback.
 If the .236 level holds, consider adding to your winner.
 If it breaks to the downside, close your long position.